rsonquery/rsonpath/README.md

 ### Unicode

-The engine does _not_ parse unicode escape sequences in labels.
+The engine does _not_ parse unicode escape sequences in member names.
-This means that a label `"a"` is different from a label `"\u0041"`, even though semantically they represent the same string.
+This means that a key `"a"` is different from a key `"\u0041"`, even though semantically they represent the same string.
 Parsing unicode sequences is costly, so the support for this was postponed in favour of high performance.
 It would be possible for a flag to exist to trigger this behaviour, but it is not currently worked on.